ScarletsFiction/SFDatabase-js/README.md

 [![Software License](https://img.shields.io/badge/License-MIT-brightgreen.svg)](LICENSE)

 # SFDatabase-js
-SFDatabase-js is a database library that can help you build a SQL Query and execute it to the server from Nodejs or local browser with WebSQL or AlaSQL.
-AlaSQL is required for web browser that doesn't support WebSQL.
-It will fallback to IndexedDB or LocalStorage for saving the database.
+SFDatabase-js is a database library that can help you build a SQL Query and execute it to the server from Nodejs or local browser with WebSQL.
+It will fallback to IndexedDB or LocalStorage for saving the database if running on browser.

 For Nodejs, you should install [mysqljs](https://github.com/mysqljs/mysql/)
 > $ npm i mysqljs/mysql